HOW TO ORDER

 Using the options above:

-- Choose your Colors: Select all tones for maximum variety, or select only the tones you want.
+- Choose your Colors: Select All Available Colors for maximum variety, or select Customized Colors and check only the tones you want.

 - Select the Number of plants you want in the tray: 20 is the minimum; 50+ saves you 10% or more!